← Back to Blog

 • Open-source and self-hosted

-• Plugin ecosystem for every use case
+• Plugin ecosystem for most use cases

 • Declarative pipelines with Jenkinsfile